sunnyHelen/HelenZhao.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2025.03*: One paper got accepted by Advanced Materials 2025 (IF: 26.8)!
+Congratulations to Charles!
 - *2025.06*: 🎉 Excited to share that our project **"SmartClot-AI: Next-Generation Intelligent Point-of-Care Coagulation Testing and Decision Support System"** has been awarded the **2025–2026 DVCR Proof-of-Concept (POC) Fund – STEM stream** by The University of Sydney, with funding support of **A$80,000**!
 Even more exciting — this is my first funding as Chief Investigator (**CIA**)! 🎉🎉
 - *2025.03*: One paper accepted by ICME 2025.
 - *2025.03*: One paper accepted by ACS Sensors.